The See Change

 from the front, as well as the beveled exit on the frontal bone in the

-who’d only spent 6 hours or more staring at the president’s body, looking for
+who’d only spent 4 hours or more staring at the president’s body,

 Bugliosi goes on to make a statement that distances himself from Zimmerman, however.
 On page 261 of his endnotes, Bugliosi states “The HSCA forensic pathology panel subsequently concluded that the images depicted both the entrance wound bevel (in the background of the image) and the exit wound bevel (in the foreground of the image).”
 He implies this conclusion supports his analysis of the 1966 and 1967 reports, and his contention that they really aren't in conflict.